 There are cafés aplenty in the JQ.
-As well as a branch of Damascena, there’s Coffee Tails and 3 Threes who specialise in vegan and veggie options.
+As well as a branch of Damascena, there’s Coffee Tales and 3 Threes who specialise in vegan and veggie options.
 Oh, and for breakfast, try Urban Coffee or Saint Kitchen.
 Trust us on this one.

 7. Indie shops…mostly jewellery, we’ll admit